Articles - MLABooks - MLAOnline Resources - MLAOther Resources - MLA

 Definitions

-A citation reflects all of the information a person needs to locate a specific source.
-For example, basic citation information for a book consists of the name(s) of author(s) or editor(s), the title of the book, the publisher's name, the place of publication, and the most recent copyright year.
+A citation contains the information a person needs to locate a specific source.
+Basic citation information for a book, for instance, includes the name(s) of author(s) or editor(s), the title of the book, the publisher's name, and the latest copyright year.

 A citation style dictates the information necessary for a citation and how the information is ordered, as well as punctuation and other formatting.
 See Citation Styles.